200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-08-OmeletteQuest.md

 ## Author Comments (if any)

 This could also be played on a larger scale with more time, like capture the flag.
 Some sort of role play resolution, class system, and progression needs to be added.

+## Judge Comments

+I loved this game because it's truly all-ages.
+You could play this at a drunken convention party or with a bunch of kids in a schoolyard.
+The rules are simple, the concept is engaging, and it involves a lot of simple physical exercise--something most of us could use more of. _- [Jacqueline Bryk]_({{site.baseurl}}/judges)